ECSE321-Fall2018/t09-web/README.md

 ## Ranking Overview

 This view shows the ranking of all Drivers and Passengers, based on how many trips they have involved in a specific time interval.
 The view also ranking of the most popular routes in this time interval, based on how many advertisements have choose this route.

+#### Most popular routes
+- The Top popular routes section shows the most completed trip route based on their startlocation and destination, regardless what specific stops they will drive by.
+- When click on one of the routes, the number of trips completed on this route will be shown.

+#### Drivers and Passengers
+- The top performing drivers section will show the list of drivers based on number of trips they have completed.
+- When click on one of the driver, the number of completed trips involved will be shown.
+- Note this list only considered the drivers that **have completed at least one trip**
+- The top royal passengers section will also show the list of passengers based on number of trips they have completed.
+- Same as the drivers' section, this list only considered the passengers that **have completed at least one trip**.

 ## Fleet Overview